pampatzoglou/articles/StatefulWorkloads.md

     echo "export AWS_SECRET_ACCESS_KEY=\"$secret_key\""
 ```

 This example showcases the principle.
 The developer as a user does not need to save the credentials in their system to interact.
 Instead, a human-oriented method is used to fetch credentials for the next steps as required.
 Don't try to stop people from saving credentials.
-There is no `.env` file if the engineers have seamless ways of getting their job done.
+Engineers won't need `.env` files if they have a seamless way to access credentials.

 # Material: